Coherent six-functor formalisms: Pro vs Solid: Compatibility with

-in $\Mod(A[\frac{1}{f}]).$ (In fact: since $M$ is the colimit of the finitely generated $A$-submodules, there exists one single $A$-submodule such that it contains all the finitely many generators of $M$ as an $A[\frac{1}{f}]$-module.
+in $\Mod(A[\frac{1}{f}]).$ (In fact: since $M$ is the colimit of its finitely generated $A$-submodules, there exists one single $A$-submodule such that it contains all the finitely many generators of $M$ as an $A[\frac{1}{f}]$-module.
 As $A$ is noetherian, any finitely generated $A$-module is automatically finitely presented.)

-For each $n$,
+For each $n$, $0\ra f^n M'\ra M'\ra M'/f^nM'\ra 0$ is an exact sequence of discrete $A$-modules.
+Since the functor assigning a condensed module to a discrete module is exact (as discrete modules form a full exact subcategory of locally compact abelian groups and hence a full exact subcategory of condensed modules, see \cite[Corollary 4.9]{CS}), the sequence